shriya1705/Visualizing-Experiment-Duration-for-AB-Testing/README.md

 Here is an interactive web application that help visualize the experimentation duration required for different variations of A|B tests.

 # Project Outline
+## Data Cleaning
+The data has been handled for any missing values, duplicate entires, text incosistencies and data corruption using Jupyter Notebook.

 ## Determine Sample Size for A/B test using Power Analysis
 * The conversion rate for each webpage/country pair as been assigned between 1%-10% randomly